RORA – Runs Once, Run Away

 Automocking: Behavior Tests Are Not Quite

-This entry is part [part not set] of 2 in the series Automocking
+This entry is in the series Automocking

 So, with the intent firmly in our minds, from yesterday, I feel closer to explaining my automock resistance.
 There is still some teasing apart to do.
 Automocking tools bring several possible aspects to the floor.
 The first of these is by no means required by automockers, but is commonplace.
 And that is behavior-based testing.
 Behavior-based